Banking Trust and Expertise

 High-Quality Service and Advice

-We regularly review the suitability and appropriateness of the advice we offer – testing and documenting the quality of our investment recommendations to assess whether our clients have the knowledge and experience to understand the associated risks.
-Our advisory process incorporates sophisticated analytical tools that can identify the counterparty risks and potential returns in client portfolios to provide an objective basis for client investment decisions.
+Whenever we provide advice to our clients, we assess its suitability to help ensure that our clients have the requisite knowledge and experience to understand the associated risks and to make sure that our advice is in line with their risk profile and investment objectives.
+When executing orders on behalf of our clients, we assess the appropriateness of the transaction for them and address potential mismatches.
+The Credit Suisse advisory process helps us to understand our clients’ circumstances, their risk profile as well as financial needs and plans, and it incorporates sophisticated analytical tools that can identify counterparty risks and simulate potential returns in different scenarios to provide an objective basis for client investment decisions.
 Credit Suisse has been committed to strengthening investor protection for a number of years and has invested in the related systems, processes and employee training – including a mandatory certification program for relationship managers.

 SMEs in Switzerland

 The majority of Credit Suisse’s corporate clients are small and medium-sized enterprises (SMEs) that generally have no direct access to the capital markets and are therefore often reliant on bank loans to fund working capital and/or investments.
 One of our goals is to assist these companies through a fair, competitive and risk-adjusted lending policy.

 Particularly in a market environment that is impacted by global developments and challenges such as the significant strengthening of the Swiss franc, we are committed to providing our Swiss corporate clients with individual advice and the best possible support to help them run their businesses effectively.